johnpapa/angular-styleguide/README.md

 ### Singletons
 ###### [Style [Y051](#style-y051)]

   - Factories are singletons and return an object that contains the members of the service.
-Use factories if custom initialization is needed for example, if some properties are conditiona.
-If only simple singleton is needed, use Service patern
+Use factories if custom initialization is needed.
+For example, if some properties of the created object are conditional.
+If only simple singleton is needed, use Service pattern

     Note: [All Angular services are singletons](https://docs.angularjs.org/guide/services).